MumukshTayal/File_Storage_IPFS/README.md

 Deployed version
 ----------------

-A deployed version of the project is available at `https://deployed-link.com`.
+A deployed version of the project is available at `https://picofday-mumukshtayal.netlify.app/`.
 Before accessing it, make sure to set the network inside MetaMask to Goerli.

+- (Will soon update the code to automatically switch the network to Goerli)

 Note
 ----